This document is also available in these formats: PDF.

 If a Vehicle is used in Combat, other Characters in the group cannot engage in Combat until the Vehicle stops.

 Flash Effects have blue faces and purple backs.
-They many have any number of Abilities listed on the lower left of the card.
+They may have any number of Abilities listed on the lower left of the card.
 Costs are listed above Bonuses.
 Flash Effects have one text box with any Instructions, Flavor Text, Quotes, or Categories.

 [List of Flash Effects] [Full text of Flash Effects]

-Flash Effects work in last-in, first-out order.
-Example: You can use a Wrath of the Eye of God to Discard an opponent's Wrath of the Eye of God before it takes effect.
+You can use a Wrath of the Eye of God to Discard an opponent's Wrath of the Eye of God before it takes effect.

 If a Flash Effect has a cost or requirement, the Character using the Flash Effect must pay the cost or meet the requirement.